kikutan-day65/player_roster/documents/tests/user_account/models/test_user_account.md

 -   [x] Raises `ValueError` if`email` is missing
 -   [x] Raises `ValueError` if`password` is missing

+Fails to create a user due to invalid email format

+-   [x] Raises `ValidationError` if `email` is invalid format

 Fails to create a user due to `max_length` constraint violation

 -   [x] Raises `ValidationError` if `username` violates `max_length` constraint